 Choose organic, and we all win.

 Firstly, we have to bear in mind that cotton is a very versatile material— we use it to clean our faces, for our clothes, and also of course, for our sheets.
-(We explored the advantage of cotton over other bedding materials in earlier posts.)
+(We explored the advantage of cotton over other bedding materials in our earlier post about cotton percale.)
 This means that there is a major demand for the growth of this incredible fiber.

 Said high demand leads to a greatly increased rate of cultivation and is the reason why cotton production does have a big impact on the environment.
 It has been shown to use more chemicals than any other crop and accounts for a rough 15% of the pesticides used worldwide, even though it only covers 2.5% of the cultivated land.